AA/PPS 02.04.10 - Honorary Faculty Titles and Emeritus Faculty

 Sr. Reviewer: Associate Provost

-- Several honorary titles, including those of regents’ professor, regents’ teacher, university distinguished professor, distinguished professor/associate professor emeritus, and professor/associate professor emeritus – are awarded to current and retired faculty to recognize long and distinguished service at Texas State University.
+- Several honorary titles, including those of regents’ professor, regents’ teacher, university distinguished professor, distinguished professor and associate professor emeritus, and professor and associate professor emeritus – are awarded to current and retired faculty to recognize long and distinguished service at Texas State University.

 PROCEDURES FOR APPOINTMENT

-University Distinguished Professor – This title honors individuals whose performance in teaching, research, and service has been exemplary and recognized at the state, national, and international levels.
+University Distinguished Professor – honors individuals whose performance in teaching, research, and service has been exemplary and recognized at the state, national, and international levels.
 Faculty members who have held the rank of full professor for at least five consecutive years at Texas State are eligible to apply for this award.
 The awardees will receive a $5,000 award, a commemorative medallion, and a plaque.
-The awardees will be recognized at the Fall Convocation and Annual General Faculty Meeting.
+The awardees will be recognized at the Fall Convocation and Annual General Faculty Meeting. (see University Distinguished Professor Award Criteria for criteria and selection process).

 Nominations for regents’ professor are selected by the president from the list of Texas State faculty who have received the title of university distinguished professor; nominations are submitted to the TSUS Board of Regents.